Books

 This is an intriguing case presentation, with a sense of humor and great insights! -DW

-The decursis about C is very special. … And amusing. -JB
+The discourse about C is very special. … And amusing. -JB

-I used to be a virologist and was amazed by the vast knowledge the author shows not only in the biology of the virus but also on its psychology: until now an uncharted territory.
-It’s a great show of fine sense of humor and above all a humanistic approach at psychoanalytic labors.
-I enjoyed it deeply and shared it with colleges. -GP
+I used to be a virologist and was amazed by the vast knowledge the author shows not only in the biology of the virus but also in its psychology: until now, an uncharted territory.
+It’s a great show of a fine sense of humor and, above all, a humanistic approach to psychoanalytic labor.
+I enjoyed it deeply and shared it with colleagues. -GP

 A creative and beautifully crafted piece. –SO